mariondimarco/SimpleCompoundSplitting/README.md

 The splitter loads two lists: "all_pos_freq.txt" and "all_pos_lem.txt". \
 You need to set the correct path in line 34.

+To prepare these lists, you need to first POS-tag and lemmatize your training data and then derive the relevant frequencies and word-lemma mappings.

 ### 1) all_pos_freq.txt: frequency list

 Lemma | POS-tag | frequency